 Knowing the underlying need your customer is seeking as they consume your product/service will help you to model a product that addresses this need and will see you have a higher conversion rate within your customer target market.

 We have already established the need to know your customer and customer segment and how this impacts your business, but how do we go about knowing and understanding our customer?
 Please enter customer journey mapping.
-The customer journey is based off three key elements.
-Customer pains, jobs and gains.
+The customer journey is based on three key elements: Customer pains, jobs and gains.

-I want us to contrast this with my friend (let’s call him Moses) who uses Uber boda over Safeboda more regularly.
+We need to contrast this with my friend (let’s call him Moses) who uses Uber boda over SafeBoda more regularly.
 Moses is trying to get the same job done as I was.
 He wants to move from point A to point B. The difference between us comes in our pains.

-Remember I started by telling you the customer journey is based on jobs, pains and gains.
+Remember at the beginning how we described the customer journey being based on jobs, pains and gains.
 We have covered the jobs and pains element but now want to understand the customer gains.
 Gains are benefits that a customer enjoys as they use your service/product.
 They may be expected or unexpected.